-On March 31, 2015, our board of directors approved the granting of 154,200 restricted stock units to certain of our executive officers and employees under our 2015 Omnibus Plan.
+On March 31, 2015, our board of directors granted 146,950 restricted stock units to certain of our executive officers and employees under our 2015 Omnibus Plan.
 We relied on the exemption from registration provided by Rule 701 under the Securities Act of 1933, as amended.